WELCOME TO THE

 Chris McDonald brings over thirty years of combined private-practice, in-house, and ADR experience to his role as a dispute resolution professional.
 Chris began his legal career at Patterson Belknap Webb & Tyler LLP and was later a partner at Labaton Sucharow LLP.
 While in private practice as a commercial and class action litigator, Chris prosecuted and defended federal and state court actions involving a wide array of industries (e.g., chain restaurants, consumer products, financial services, life sciences, manufacturing, media / entertainment) and areas of practice (e.g., antitrust / consumer protection, commercial / contract, employment, false advertising, securities fraud, trademark / trade dress infringement).
 In between his stints in private practice, Chris served as a senior attorney in MCI WorldCom’s Law and Public Policy Group, which was tasked with the overarching goal of creating conditions favorable for the company to engage in facilities-based competition following the enactment of the Telecommunications Act of 1996.

-Now an independent mediator, arbitrator, and consultant, Chris draws upon his multiple-vantage-point experience as an attorney—as plaintiffs’ and defendants’ and in-house counsel—to assist parties resolve conflicts that might otherwise seem intractable.
-He has successfully mediated dozens of cases, including attorney malpractice, breach of contract, consumer product deceptive acts and practices, contractor-owner, employment discrimination, personal injury, and vendor-customer disputes, as well as PII data breach and wage-and-hour class actions.
-Chris has also served / is serving as an arbitrator in multiple licensor-licensee, vendor-customer, and attorney-client fee disputes.
+Now an independent mediator, arbitrator, and consultant, Chris draws upon his multiple-vantage-point experience as an attorney—as plaintiffs’ and defendants’ and in-house counsel—to assist parties in resolving conflicts that might otherwise seem intractable.
+He has successfully mediated scores of cases, including attorney malpractice, breach of contract, consumer product deceptive acts and practices, contractor-owner, employment discrimination, personal injury, and vendor-customer disputes, as well as PII data breach and wage-and-hour class actions.
+He has also served as a chair, wing, or solo arbitrator in dozens of matters, including broker-dealer, licensor-licensee, vendor-customer, and attorney-client fee disputes.

 Chris is a member of the American Arbitration Association’s National Roster Arbitrators and its National Roster of Mediators, the mediation rosters for the U.S. District Courts for the Southern and Eastern Districts of New York, and the commercial and civil mediation rosters for all New York State Supreme Courts in and around New York City.
 Chris is also a member of FINRA’s arbitration roster, and he arbitrates and mediates on a pro bono basis for New York’s Part 137 attorney-client fee dispute resolution program.